 - If you are also taking colesevelam, take it at least 4 hours after you take glyburide.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have heart problems, kidney disease, liver disease, or problems with your adrenal or pituitary gland.
-Tell your doctor if you also have a condition called glucose-6-phosphate dehydrogenase (G6PD) deficiency.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, heart or blood vessel problems, adrenal or pituitary gland problems, or G6PD deficiency.
+Tell your doctor if you drink alcohol.

 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects: